pglass/learning-ruby/README.md

 A good reference is
-[The Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide) (which I obviously haven't read because I have been using 4 spaces for indentation instead of two).
+[The Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide) (which I obviously haven't read because I have been using four spaces for indentation instead of two).